Novel algorithms for

 understand our data we often develop new

-computational methods.
+computational models and methods.
 Some recent examples

 are as follows.
 We also recently reviewed